Eetezadi/wordpress-click2share/readme.txt

 = Can I customize the Click 2 Threads block? =

-Select from dark or light themes inspired by Meta Threads, adjust background and text colors, and use CSS for deeper customization.
+Select from dark or light themes inspired by Meta Threads or use CSS for deeper customization.
 You can set deault settings to make new block creation quick.

 = How can I track shares? =